oii-CR/Admin/General_Guidance/Procedure_document_for_course_covenors.md

 ### FAQ and other materials

 You may find further information about this project here.
-For further information, please contact:
+For further information:

+Please contact Michael Collyer (michael.collyer@law.ox.ac.uk) and Linda Li (linda.li@oii.ox.ac.uk) who will be able to answer the majority of administrative questions.
+Should you have a more pressing questions or fail to receive a reply from Michael and Linda within 5 working days, please contact the TDEP Lead, Bernie Hogan (bernie.hogan@oii.ox.ac.uk).